unt-libraries/keeper/README.md

     $ python -c 'import random; print("".join([random.choice("abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)") for i in range(50)]))'
     ```

 6. Create a MySQL user and add credentials to `secrets.json`.
+Depending on your OS, MySQL may be started
+with `sudo /etc/init.d/mysql start`.
     ```bash
     $ mysql -u root -p
     ```